ctp-eos/ctp-sci/CTP: The Science Used by UFOs.md

 **CTP Energy Science (CTPSci)** emerges precisely at this point of failure—where the known ontologies no longer suffice.

 UAP performance and interaction with space-time point to **real, observed violations of known physics**.
-Therefore, they constitute direct evidence for the necessity of **new ontological science models**, such as those found in the CTP Framework.
+Therefore, they constitute direct evidence for the necessity of **new ontological science models**, such as those found in the CTP and CTP Model Framework.

 ---